-Sample "Removal From Ministry Policy" (Adjust it to suit your own views.)
+Sample "Removal From Ministry Policy"

 It is the desire of the CM that all who serve in the CM be dedicated to that service, and that they take seriously the commitment and related responsibility.
 We will do all we can to support and equip each team member in the hopes that this will produce a deepening sense of personal dedication.
 If, however, the children's pastor, or the department coordinator have reason to question a team member's commitment, the following steps will be taken to determine the status of the team member's service: